-Nuclear medicine involves the use of small amounts of unsealed radioactive materials to diagnose and treat disease.
-It can be used to treat a range of health conditions, including the five leading causes of death in Australia: Heart disease, dementia, stroke, cancer and lung disease.
-On average, every Australian will require two nuclear medicine procedures during their lifetime.
-Currently over 700,000 nuclear medicine services are delivered in Australia every year, with ANSTO radioisotopes providing 10,000-12,000 nuclear medicine procedures that benefit Australians each week 1.
+Nuclear medicine involves the use of small amounts of unsealed radioactive materials to diagnose and treat disease and is used to treat a range of health conditions, including the five leading causes of death in Australia: cancer, dementia, stroke, heart and lung disease.
+On average, every Australian is likely to need between two and three nuclear medicine procedures during their lifetime.
+Currently over 900,000 nuclear medicine services are delivered in Australia every year, with ANSTO radioisotopes providing 10,000-12,000 nuclear medicine procedures that benefit Australians each week1.

-Nuclear medicine has been undergoing rapid growth of its available technologies, particularly positron emission tomography (PET) imaging, which has become integral to patient management in oncology and is now expanding into other fields, such as neurology, infection and inflammation.
+Nuclear medicine has been undergoing rapid growth of its available technologies, particularly positron emission tomography (PET) imaging, which has become integral to patient management in oncology and is now expanding into other fields, such as neurology, cardiology, infection and inflammation.